Settlement services - South Korea

 PLEASE PROCESS THE FX AND MAKE THE CASH PAYMENT TO THE BROKER WITH THE ABOVE DETAILS.

 CBL reserves the right to amend and update the buffer from time to time, to reflect market conditions.
-It is also the responsibility of customers to ensure the timely availability and coverage of their cash account with USD, as appropriate.
+It is also the responsibility of clients to ensure the timely availability and coverage of their cash account with USD, as appropriate.